Thinking of Teaching English Online? What You Should Know

-The field of teaching English as a foreign language is always evolving.
-As part of that evolution, the specialized field of teaching English online has grown in recent years to meet the needs of students worldwide who cannot access in-person classes.
-What that means TEFL certified teachers is plenty of opportunity to teach from the comfort of home– or from the comfort of anywhere in the world with an Internet connection!
+The field of teaching English as a foreign language is always evolving, and that evolution is evident in the recent, explosive demand for online English teachers.
+Teaching English online has grown exponentially in recent years to meet the needs of students worldwide who cannot access in-person classes.
+What that means for TEFL certified teachers is plenty of opportunities to teach from the comfort of home– or from the comfort of anywhere in the world with an Internet connection!

 Sounds good, doesn’t it?
 So is online English teaching for you?
 Here’s the scoop on this growing specialty field and some tips from a teacher who did it.